vitar/hcf/src/100-theory/120-pyramid.md

 !!! tip "Always climb levels in order"
     Don’t patch Level 4 **practices** when Level 1–2 **preconditions or human needs** are weak.<br/>
     Fix lower levels first — then revisit practices.

+Each level introduces a qualitatively new kind of stability.<br/>
+Progression is not linear but recursive — feedback from higher levels refines lower ones, creating a self-correcting system.

 - **It starts** at Level 1 the moment two or more people have a reason to interact for mutual value.
 - **It tops** at Level 5 when teams become self-evolving systems — capable of diagnosing, designing, and improving their own way of working without external imposition.